-lo , , , , , , , ,

-Pastoral and collated

-centrally

-Theft Interview with the Headmaster As per Level 3, 4 & 4a

-Headmaster Strategies:

-Physical Assistant

-Assault Exclusion between Head/Deputy Warn child of unacceptable

-1-5 days depending Head behaviour

-Bullying on severity of

-offence Parents Identify times of behaviour

-Criminal ·

-Damage Target Card on Form Tutor Remove child from trouble

-2 return to school spots/triggers

-- Racism 33 -

-Level If they will not end Introduce outside agencies

-Le such behaviour, the where appropriate ie

-parents will be counselling, anger

-requested to remove management etc

-their child from the Support from SENDCo

-School permanently Support from SENDEO

-School permanently Support from the school

-Decorded by counsellor

-Recorded by Coursellor

-Assistant Head

-Pastoral and collated

-centrally
+- Physical Assault Assistant Warn child of unacceptable - Bullying Exclusion between 1-5 days depending on severity of offence Head/Deputy Head behaviour Identify times of behaviour - Criminal , Parents Damage Target Card on return to school Form Tutor Remove pupil from trouble spots/triggers - Racism r onni rutor spots/ triggers If they will not end such behaviour, the parents will be requested to remove their child from the School permanently Introduce outside agencies where appropriate ie counselling, anger management etc Support from SENDCo Recorded by Deputy Head Pupil Welfare and Safeguarding and Support from the school counsellor collated centrally

-The use of sanctions, especially those of a more serious nature from Level 4 of the Sanction System upwards, is taken very seriously and given the utmost consideration.
+The use of sanctions, especially those of a more serious nature, from Level 4 of the Sanction System upwards, is taken very seriously and given the utmost consideration.
 For those behaviours and incidents in these higher categories, a detailed investigation will be carried out by a Senior Staff member, and full communication undertaken with the parents, before the sanction is imposed.
-Where investigatory interviews are held, notes will be taken and circulated to all parties, and the pupil involved given a chance to fully clarify their side of events, before any decisions are made.
+Where investigatory interviews are held, notes will be taken, and the pupil involved given a chance to fully clarify their side of events, before any decisions are made.